 We deploy the proposed TDPO-R with Stable Diffusion v1.4 \cite{sd} and conduct empirical evaluations using multiple reward functions over a variety of prompt sets.
 We first employ individual reward functions to quantitatively measure the sample efficiency and model performance per task.
 Then we introduce a novel metric of cross-reward generalization as a proxy for the quantitative evaluation of reward overoptimization.
-Evaluation results demonstrate the superior performance of our algorithms in the trade-off between sample efficiency and cross-reward generalization compared to state-of-the-art methods.
-In addition, we validate that our active neuron reset strategy significantly contributes to the further mitigation of reward overoptimization in TDPO, as evidenced by the outstanding performance in cross-reward generalization, as well as the fidelity and diversity observed in high-reward qualitative results.
-The main contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work that investigates the underlying causes of reward overoptimization in diffusion model alignment from the perspective of inductive and primacy biases. \item We identify the temporal inductive bias in the diffusion model and exploit it by the proposed TDPO-R that includes temporal alignment and per-timestep update, which not only mitigates reward overoptimization but also improves sample efficiency. \item We surprisingly discover that dormant neurons act as an adaptive regularization against reward overoptimization, and present a periodic reset strategy of active neurons to overcome this primacy bias, further alleviating the reward overoptimization problem. \item We develop a quantitative metric of cross-reward generalization as a proxy for the evaluation of reward overoptimization, and demonstrate the superior efficacy of our methods in trading off efficiency and generalization. \end{itemize}
+Evaluation results demonstrate the superior efficacy of our algorithms in the trade-off between sample efficiency and cross-reward generalization compared to state-of-the-art methods.
+In addition, we show that our critic active neuron reset strategy significantly contributes to a further mitigation of reward overoptimization during the RL process of our general training framework (i.e., TDPO), as evidenced by the outstanding performance in cross-reward generalization, as well as the fidelity and diversity observed in high-reward qualitative results.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work that investigates the underlying causes of reward overoptimization in diffusion model alignment from the perspective of inductive and primacy biases. \item We exploit the temporal inductive bias of diffusion models to design TDPO, an RL-based diffusion alignment framework with consistent temporal granularity of rewards and gradients, not only mitigating reward overoptimization but also improving sample efficiency. \item Building on TDPO, we identify the susceptibility of the critic's active neurons to primacy bias, which contributes to overoptimization, and address it with TDPO-R, which enhances TDPO with a periodic neuron reset strategy to further mitigate reward overoptimization. \item We develop a quantitative metric of cross-reward generalization as a proxy for the evaluation of reward overoptimization, and demonstrate the superior efficacy of our methods in trading off efficiency and generalization. \end{itemize}